 The Cannabis Removal on Public Lands Project (CROP)

-Cannabis for Conservation is consulting with the founding organizations of the CROP Project, and providing regional field support as it officially launches in 2019.
+Cannabis for Conservation’s Executive Director, Jackee Riccio, is the Regional Field Director of the CROP Project.
 CROP is addressing the overwhelming issue of cannabis cultivation on public lands, known as “trespass grows”.
 Public lands include National Forests, BLM land, and designated Wilderness Areas.
 Trespass grows are extremely hazardous sites, and greatly jeopardize the ecosystems in which they exist.
 Given that 60% of California’s water originates from National Forests, high contamination of watersheds threatens recipient communities and dependent wildlife.
 These sites harbor illegal pesticides such as Carbofuran, Sarin-based Malathion, Bromadiolone, chemical fertilizers, and heaps of trash.
 The pesticides are highly toxic, and are expensive and difficult to remove given the topography of the landscape where trespass grows persist.
 Non-target wildlife has also been severely impacted by the presence of these pesticides, many of which were already imperiled populations.
 Reclamation of trespass grows is crucial for the conservation of wildlife, including ESA and CESA listed species including the Northern Spotted Owl (Strix occidentalis caurina) and the Pacific Fisher (Pekania pennanti), but also for the safety of communities in the vicinity of trespass grows, and users of public lands.